 c.
 On the left side of the System window, click System protection.
 The System Properties window will display.

 d.
 Click System Restore and the System Restore window will display.

 e.
 Select Choose a different restore point and click Next.

 f.
 Select a date and time from the list and then click Next.
 You should know that all programs and drivers installed after the selected date and time may not work properly and may need to be re-installed.

 g.
 Click Finish when the "Confirm your restore point" window appears.

 Method 4: Uninstall Volume Control with Antivirus.

 Nowadays, computer malware appear like common computer applications but they are much more difficult to remove from the computer.
 Such malware get into the computer with the help of Trojans and spyware.
 Other computer malware like adware programs or potentially unwanted programs are also very difficult to remove.
 They usually get installed on your system by bundling with freeware software like video recording, games or PDF convertors.
 They can easily bypass the detection of the antivirus programs on your system.
 If you cannot remove Volume Control like other programs, then it's worth checking whether it's a malware or not.
-Click and download this malware detect tool for a free scan.

 Method 5: Reinstall Volume Control to Uninstall.